neherlab/treetime/README.md

 ## Comparable Tools

-There are few other tools which perform date inferrence for the internal nodes.
+There are few other tools which perform date inference for the internal nodes.
 Worth noting [Beast](http://beast.bio.ed.ac.uk/).
 This tool relies on the MCMC-type algorithm, which makes its rather slow, though it allows for bigger functionality and more thorough results.
 Another tool is recently appeared [Least-Square-Dating](http://www.atgc-montpellier.fr/LSD/), which is the opposite to BEAST: it is extremely fast (also scales as O(N) as **TreeTime**), but is poorly extendable.
 We provide the trade-off between the two implementing the fast algorithm, which allows for any type of extending.